AhmadKhallouf/AhmadKhallouf/README.md

 ## Hi there 👋, I'm Ahmad Khallouf
 ### I'm software engineer and backend developer
-I am a software and information system engineer and web developer. graduated from Al-Baath University in Homs, Syria in 2024.
+I am a software and information system engineer and web developer. graduated from Homs University in Syria in 2024.
 I love web development and have strong experience in Laravel framework.
 I love sharing my experience with other, and also love to learn something new every single day.

 Skills:
 * Html / Css / Js / Php